tetsufmbio/taxallnomy/README.md

     > perl get_lineage.pl -man

-This script uses the Perl module 'Net::Wire10' located in the folder 'lib/' that accompanies this package.
-If you want to execute this script in  other  location, install this module on your system.
+This script uses the Perl modules 'Net::Wire10' and Term::InKey located in the folder 'lib/' that accompanies this package.
+If you want to execute this script in  other  location, install these modules on your system.
 The easiest way to install a Perl module is using CPAN.
-For this, login as root user and type the command:
+For this, login as root user and type the
+command:

     > cpan

 After entering the CPAN environment, type:

     cpan> install Net::Wire10
+    cpan> install Term::InKey

-This will install the module Net::Wire10 and its dependencies.
+This will install the module Net::Wire10, Term::InKey and their dependencies.

 After the module installation, leave the CPAN environment and test the script.